8066-asad/Foundation-Design-Analysis-and-Modeling-of-Geometry-and-Reinforcement-of-Raft-Foundations-in-Dynamo-/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the https://github.com/8066-asad/Foundation-Design-Analysis-and-Modeling-of-Geometry-and-Reinforcement-of-Raft-Foundations-in-Dynamo-/blob/main/LICENSE file for details.

 ## 🙏 Acknowledgments